 Is remote monitoring of security systems suitable for educational establishments?

 Schools have been using such services to monitor the intruder alarm system, and sometimes the fire detection system, for a while.
-But remote monitoring is becoming more and more important and schools are upping the ante with the addition of video alarm verification.
+But monitored security is becoming more and more important and schools are upping the ante with the addition of video alarm verification.
 Video Alarm Verification is the process of confirming an actual intrusion using video clips and, where available, live video.
 When police emergency services consider an alarm to be ‘verified’ they treat it as an in-progress intrusion and will dispatch quickly.

 Even larger educational establishments can benefit from third-party security monitoring.
 Universities may often have their own security control centre but they may require support if an incident escalates.
 They may have a member of staff who travels a lot between the facilities on site for which they require lone worker protection, but don’t have the in-house resources to dedicate.
 It may even be the caretaker/facilities manager who is checking the premises during the holidays – who is keeping an eye on them to make sure they are safe?